kevin7303/Portfolio/index.md

 ---
 ## [COVID-19 Mobility Restriction Impact on US Economy](https://github.com/kevin7303/COVID-Mobility-and-US-economy)
-**Data Analysis on the impact of COVID19 on US Economy due to limitations on mobility to public spaces such as Shops, Parks and Groceries**
+**Data analysis on the impact of COVID19 on US Economy due to limitations on mobility to public spaces such as Shops, Parks and Groceries**

 <img src="images/USA.jfif?raw=true"/>
 <img src="images/sp500.png?raw=true"/>